Nextiva / Blog / VoIP

 Inbound & outbound minute caps

-JustCall advertises unlimited calling, but the Fair Usage Policy enforces caps, especially for teams with steady or high-volume activity.
-If call patterns resemble contact center behavior, the system flags accounts and bills per-minute overages.
+JustCall advertises unlimited calling, but the Fair Usage Policy (FUP) enforces caps, especially for teams with steady or high-volume activity.
+If call patterns resemble contact center behavior (like high-velocity sales), the system flags accounts and bills per-minute overages.
+Unlimited explicitly excludes widely used workflows like auto-dialers and telemarketing unless you are on specific high-tier custom plans.

 SMS overages